Brojamham/Brojamham/README.md

-World's worst compiler designer...
+World's worst compiler designer...\n
-(I know Engineer would sound better, but I am severely underqualified)
+To be more serious, I program in C, which is the only language I am decent at.